aptos-labs/developer-docs/docs/indexer/txn-stream/local-development.md

 poetry run python indexer_grpc_local.py start
 ```

-You will know this succeeded if the command exits and you see the following:
+You will know this succeeded if the command exits, and you see the following:
 ```
 Attempting to stream from indexer grpc for 10s
 Stream finished successfully